 Milwaukee police shoot man during welfare check; woman's body found

-MILWAUKEE - Milwaukee police shot a man during a welfare check early Monday morning, Nov.
+MILWAUKEE - Milwaukee police shot a man early Monday morning, Nov.
 14 near Booth and Meinecke.
+He was taken to the hospital for non-fatal injuries.

 According to police, at approximately 12:19 a.m. officers responded to the scene for a welfare check.
 The caller was concerned for the safety of the resident, and requested a squad to respond.

-Upon arrival, an officer encountered an individual that allowed the officer in the residence.
+Upon arrival, an officer encountered an individual that allowed the officer inside the residence.
 While in the residence, the officer found a 75-year-old woman dead.
-At that time, the officer attempted to detain the suspect in which time the individual resisted and a struggle ensued.
+At that time, the officer attempted to detain the suspect and a struggle ensued.

 During the struggle, the suspect armed himself with a pole and weight.
 During the struggle the officer gave the suspect multiple commands to drop the weapon, however, the suspect refused.